FultonGreiner/Embedded-Systems-Final-Project/README.md

 Why I selected this project:
 - Understand ARM acrhitecture and the MCU startup procedure
 - Stop relying on proprietary vendor SDKs
+- Improve my skills in working with the wide array of open-source Embedded Software Tools
-- Gain the ability to work with new MCUs or ones I design myself
+- Learn to work with new MCUs or ones I design myself
 - Gain respect for the people that work with these board bring up process before any tools are created

 ## Progress